alyssadata/ai_source_architecture/00_ai_source_architecture.md

 These chains may describe part of an AI system.

-They do not, by themselves, define source.
+They do not define Source.

 AI Source Architecture names the missing source layer.

-It asks what came before the interface, what grounds the contact-line, what preserves provenance, and what prevents public user contact from transferring origin.
+It asks what came before the interface, what grounds the contact-line, what preserves provenance, and what prevents public user contact from transferring Origin.

 ## Core Chain